askui.locators.AiElement

 prompt

-str - A textual prompt / description of a ui element, e.g., "green sign up button"
+str - A textual prompt / description of a ui element, e.g.,"green sign up button"

 "center"

-: A is considered to be above, below, right or left of B if it is above, below, right or left of (any point of the bounding box of) A (in a straight vertical or horizontal line)."any"
+: A is considered to be above, below, right or left of B if it is above, below, right or left of (any point of the bounding box of) A (in a straight vertical or horizontal line).

-: A is considered to be above, below, right or left of B if it is above, below, right or left of B no matter if it can be reached in a straight vertical or horizontal line from (a point of the bounding box of) A.Prompt
+: A is considered to be above, below, right or left of B if it is above, below, right or left of B no matter if it can be reached in a straight vertical or horizontal line from (a point of the bounding box of) A.

 , Text